Business rates annual bills FAQs 2023/24

-If you were previously issued with a Summons and the outstanding balance for this is already with Enforcement Agents, you must contact them to make payment.
-If your balance is subject to a payment arrangement with us, ensure your arrangement is up to date and continue with the payments in addition to your new Bill instalments to avoid recovery action.
-If this applies to you, you will see a message on your annual bill stating that this balance is ‘subject to court
+If you were previously issued with a Summons and the outstanding balance is already with Enforcement Agents, you must contact them to make payment.
+If your outstanding balance is subject to a payment arrangement, please ensure that it is up-to-date and continue to make your payments in addition to those shown on your new Bill to avoid court proceedings.

 How can I make payment?

-If you were previously paying by Direct Debit and this has not been cancelled, this will automatically continue to be your method of payment and you will not need to set up a new Direct Debit instruction for the new financial year.
+If you were previously paying by Direct Debit and it has not been cancelled it will automatically continue to be your method of payment.
+You will not need to set up a new Direct Debit instruction for the new financial year (i.e. 2023/24).

 I want to pay over 12 months not 10

 You have two options to pay over 12 months:

 - Set up a Direct Debit